Abigale666/PRNet/README.md

 - This repository provides the source code and evaluation toolbox for "_**Camouflaged insect segmentation using progressive refinement network**_".

-- If you have any questions about our paper, feel free to contact [Jing Wang](wangjingsay@gmail.com) or [Mingling Hong](2663321079@qq.com) via E-mail.
+- If you have any questions about our paper, feel free to contact Jing Wang <wangjingsay@gmail.com>
+or Mingling Hong <2663321079@qq.com> via E-mail.
 And if you are using PRNet for your research, please cite this paper.

 ## 1. Overview